jakenash12/Aus-Invasions-2023-Course/Aus_ITSPipeline.md

 done
 ```

-### Imports data into QIIME2.
-Submit this as a batch script titled DataImport
+### Imports data into QIIME2 using manifest to point to file locations
 ```
 #!/bin/bash
 #SBATCH -o slurm-%j-QIIME_Import.out